Midnight Suns gameplay stream gently responds to complaints about cards

 Solomon seems to contradict himself here: Is Midnight Suns "completely different" from XCOM, or is it not that different from XCOM?
 The gameplay demo streamed today wasn't comprehensive, but I think it's enough to figure out the answer for ourselves.
 Midnight Suns obviously isn't completely different from XCOM, but given that two turn-based Firaxis games are pretty similar by definition, it's fair to assume that Solomon didn't mean that literally.
 It does look like it's going to feel quite different than XCOM, though, even if today's comment indicates that it hasn't leapt into the deckbuilding deep end.

 Although their abilities are dealt as hands of cards, you're taking turns moving heroes around in a 3D environment and telling them who to attack, which is the same thing you do in XCOM.
-The cards are a nice way to present several hero abilities to the player at once—big rectangles with unique art and description text seem better than little buttons with tooltips, especially when each hero has unique abilities to keep track of—but at a glance, it appears that decks and dealing aren't the soul of Midnight Suns.
+The cards are a nice way to present several hero abilities to the player at once—big rectangles with unique art and description text seem better than little buttons with tooltips, especially when each hero has unique abilities to keep track of—but at a glance, Midnight Suns doesn't look like an ode to card games.
 There's no chin scratching over complex combos like you get in Slay the Spire.

 There are other ways in which Midnight Suns is different from XCOM.
 You can move as much as you want before you take an action.
 At one point, Wolverine is instructed to run over to a pole and yank on it until it falls onto a couple of enemies.
 There's no permadeath, and the game doesn't play out like a simulated war.
 It's an RPG campaign that tells one story.